-If you or someone else you know would like to receive future updates about developments on these and other concerns, please provide your current contact information and preferences including your preferred e-mail by creating or updating your profile here.
+If you or someone else you know would like to receive future updates about developments on these and other concerns, please be sure that we have your current contact information including your preferred e-mail by creating your profile here.

 Circular 230 Compliance.
 The following disclaimer is included to ensure that we comply with U.S. Treasury Department Regulations.
 Any statements contained herein are not intended or written by the writer to be used, and nothing contained herein can be used by you or any other person, for the purpose of (1) avoiding penalties that may be imposed under federal tax law, or (2) promoting, marketing or recommending to another party any tax-related transaction or matter addressed herein.

-©2017 Cynthia Marcotte Stamer.
-Non-exclusive right to republish granted to Solutions Law Press, Inc.™ For information about republication, please contact the author directly.
-All other rights reserved.
+©2023 Cynthia Marcotte Stamer.
+Limited non-exclusive right to republish granted to Solutions Law Press, Inc.™